LeReel/ArsonMailPlayer/README.md

 # ArsonMailPlayer
 An audio player made with JUCE.
-Still in progress but by the end it will retrieve audio attachments from a given mailbox.